NCAR/VAPOR/docs/data/otherSupportedDataFormats.rst

     :align: center
     :figclass: align-center

-    Vapor will need some extra information for some files.
+    Vapor will need some extra information for some data types.
 See below for tutorials.

-Other supported formats:
+Other supported formats include the following:

 .. toctree::
    :maxdepth: 1